WhereJuly/65-env-schema-cli/readme.md

 ## Usage

+## Programmatic Usage

-Note the package isolates operations from any actual `process.env`.
+Note the package isolates operations from any actual `process.env` and it does not change the latter.
 It reads the source env file(s) variables into and write the destination env variables out to internal objects and operates on them.

-The `.run()` method returns the destination object or throws the exception that indicates invalid variables.
+The `.run(envFile: string)` method returns [`TRunReturns`](src/core/EnvSchemaCore.service.ts) object or throws the exception that indicates invalid variables.

-## Programmatic Usage

-### Documentation

-The package is written in TypeScript with the careful JSDoc blocks available on hover for public interface (e.g. in VS Code).

 ## Maintenance

+The package is written in TypeScript with the informative JSDoc blocks available on hover for public interface (e.g. in VS Code) for comfortable programmatic usage.
+The code is carefully crafted with TDD allowing simple extension.
 The project is production-ready and actively maintained.

 ### Contributions